Determinant: Determinants for finite-dimensional algebras

-the norm $N_{L/F} : L \to F$ of a field extension, as well as the Pfaffian of a skew-symmetric matrix and the reduced norm of a central simple algebra, also arise as special cases of this construction.
+the norm $N_{L/F} : L \to F$ of a field extension, as well as the Pfaffian of a skew-symmetric matrix and the reduced norm of a central simple algebra.

 Infinite matrices

 For matrices with an infinite number of rows and columns, the above definitions of the determinant do not carry over directly.
 For example, in the Leibniz formula, an infinite sum (all of whose terms are infinite products) would have to be calculated.
 Functional analysis provides different extensions of the determinant for such infinite-dimensional situations, which however only work for particular kinds of operators.